-Education is something that is seen as highly valued, and many want their children going to college after they graduate high school because of this viewpoint.
+Education is something that is seen as highly valued, and many want their children to go to college after they graduate high school because of this viewpoint.
 The problems start when for-profit colleges are failing to live up to their end of the bargain.
 Many of these colleges are shutting down since the federal government has started cracking down on them due to their methodology in getting students to sign up.
 Many of these schools were found to be using fraudulent practices to entice students, and these students may feel that they have no recourse against paying their student loans.
-The truth of the matter is that there are forgiveness programs out there for students who are struggling with making repayments or have been defrauded by for-profit colleges.
+The truth of the matter is that there are student loan forgiveness programs out there for students who are struggling with making repayments or have been defrauded by for-profit colleges.

 For-Profit Colleges Are Shutting Down

 The Obama Administration is cracking down on for-profit colleges that are exploiting their students.
 The federal government has been introducing increased regulations on for-profit educators to help combat the increasing student loan debt that is seen today.
 Students are being told things like a particular career field has a higher pay or that there is a higher placement rate for students who earn such and such a degree, and these fraudulent statements convince students that they should sign on the dotted line for federal financial aid and other financial aid packages.

 Once students drop out or finish their degree, the bill comes due, and many find it extremely hard to pay off their debts because they are unable to find a job in the career associated with their degree, or they are not making nearly as much as they were originally promised by the school when they signed up.
 This means that many students are defaulting on their loans.
 As of 2014, 650,000 individuals had defaulted on their federal student loans with several for-profit universities holding the highest percentage of these loans.
 University of Phoenix, ITT Technical Institute, Kaplan University, and DeVry University are all for-profits that are in the top four of schools with the most student loan defaulters.